edgewall/trac/doc/dev/testing.rst

 Testing in Trac
 ===============

 So, you'd like to make sure Trac works in your configuration.
 Excellent.
 Here's what you need to know.

 .. toctree::
    :maxdepth: 2

-   testing-plugins.rst
-   testing-core.rst
-   testing-environment.rst
-   testing-database.rst
+   testing-core
+   testing-environment
+   testing-database
+   testing-plugins

 ..
 TODO how can I incude this document's tree in here as well?